kaushalrijal/Lipi/README.md

-# Lipi : Programming Language
+# Lipi : A Programming Language

-This project is an implementation of a nepali programming language.
+This project is an implementation of a Nepali programming language.
 The language includes various features such as keywords, data types, identifiers, literals, operators, and delimiters.
 This README provides an overview of the language and details on how a compiler can be implemented.

 ## Language Features